T-Python-Sep-24/UNIT-1-PROJECT/README.md

 ## User Stories

-3- As a Manager, I want to create, update, and delete a project, so I can organize and manage team activities effectively.
+1- As a Manager, I want to create, update, and delete a project, so I can organize and manage team activities effectively.

+2- As a Manager, I want to search for my projects by name, so I can quickly access and organize my work.

+3- As a Team Member, I want to search for my tasks by name, so I can quickly access and organize my work.

 4- As a Team Member, I want to create, update, and delete tasks, so I can manage my daily responsibilities effectively.